michal-ruzicka/FSTreeIntegrityWatch/README.md

 `pack-to-executable.sh`

-producing standalone binary executable `extattr-file-integrity`.
+producing standalone binary executable `extattr-file-integrity.packed-standalone` and Perl scripts `extattr-file-integrity.packed-*.pl` with various level of dependencies packed inside to be run on slim Perl installations.

 See
   * https://metacpan.org/pod/pp